On day 2 of this road trip from Texas to Nevada, we drove from Albuquerque, New Mexico to Las Vegas. Here you can see how was day 1

 - Still about the shooting: I know it may seem we didn’t use a microphone when I speak inside the car, but we did… a boom microphone over the camera.
 What happened was that it was not enough.
 Only when we arrived in Vegas we realized how noisy the driving actually was, and how the asphalt type made a difference.
 Believe me, with no microphone the audio would be 10 times worse.

 - Texas has the cheapest gas prices, so make sure you fill in within the state.
 In Las Vegas, the gallon cost up to $1 more

 - All roads (even the 2 lane ones) are excellent.
 There were no pavement or signage issues, or any other situation that would make us question our safety

 - In several parts of the trip, our Accord surpassed even Honda’s best expectations, making 40 miles per gallon (17 km/l)

-– In total (day 1 + day 2), we spent $87.82 in gas, arriving in Las Vegas with almost half a tank still.
-We spent US$ 72.58 in gas on the way back, thanks to the remaining fuel left in the tank.
+- In total (day 1 + day 2), we spent $87.82 in gas, arriving in Las Vegas with almost half a tank still.
+We spent US$ 72.58 on gas on the way back, thanks to the remaining fuel left in the tank.